Unlock loyalty ROI insights with Omnivy and Voucherify – register now for expert tips and a free worksheet!

 Burger King offers a free Whopper (regular or plant-based) with the first purchase via Click & Collect method (order online, collect at the chosen restaurant) of minimum £3.
 The promotion applies when the Whopper is added to cart along with other items so the total for the order is above £3.

-Burger King 'get a free whopper' BOGO promotion memo
+Burger King 'get a complementary whopper' BOGO promotion memo

 2. Publix – automated BOGO deals